writercoder/computer_stories/README.md

 3. Writing some very weird stories that make you go "Whoa!!
 This is like some matrix level shit!"

-# Generating story prompts

-This repository will contain code that will provide computer related prompts for writing stories.

-# Running katas

-This repository will create code for outputting markdown formatted kata prompts.

 # Contributing stories

 Please fork this repository and send a pull request.